 A continuing feature of SOUPS is a session of strictly timed 5-minute lightning talks.
 These talks provide an opportunity to interact with the SOUPS community on a range of usable privacy and security topics.
 Examples of acceptable topics include:

-- Discussion of your research agenda, including preliminary research results
+- Discussion of your research vision, potentially including preliminary research results

 - Describing a research challenge that could benefit from community feedback and attention

 - Recounting lessons learned from conducting user studies in academia, industry, or government labs